varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 image: /images/uses.png
 ---

 This page enlists the collection of things that I'm currently using to get my work done.
 This includes the software, hardware, and accessories that I'm using on a daily basis at home/work.

+* TOC
+{:toc}

 ## Hardware